 - $5.6 million settlement awarded to a California child who fell from a defective cruise ship stairwell.

-- $3.3 million verdict awarded to a Louisiana pedestrian who was hit by a car.
+- A $3.3 million verdict was awarded to a Louisiana pedestrian hit by a car.

-- $3 million settlement awarded to a Virginia man who was injured in a racetrack crash at Langley Speedway.
+- A $3 million settlement was awarded to a Virginia man injured in a racetrack crash at Langley Speedway.